jmbannon/RegionRotation/README.md

 ## Interested in Contributing?
 Please fork our repository and send a pull request with a meaningful feature/patch/bug-fix.
 We are always looking for other developers and are willing to help junior developers with the development process.

+### User Guide for API
+Terms:
+  BaseState = The main attraction, the region and all its AltStates.
+  AltState  = The sub regions that the BaseState can change to.
+  StateController = API which makes all the server BaseStates accessable.
+To use the StateController use "StateController.instance().methodYouWant()" in a java environment.
+And that is it.
+Things you can do with StateController: Save BaseStates to disc, get BaseStates for looking only, remove BaseStates, Rotate and Reset BaseStates, and possible more (See source for more methods).